- Support and service

 Calendar events

-If you are arranging a seminar, an open lecture, or another event that you want to show on Lnu.se we can help you by adding the event to the calendar on Lnu.se.
+If you are arranging an event that you want to show on Lnu.se, we can help you by adding the event to the calendar on Lnu.se.
 The criteria for an event to be included in the calendar on Lnu.se is that Linnaeus University is organiser or co-organiser.
 Fill in the form for calendar events to make sure we have all the necessary information.

 Conference or event